alemarco96/DECAF/REPRODUCIBILITY_GUIDE.md

 ## Step 3: Perform the experiments

-After the index phase has been successfully completed, it is possible to replicate the experiments we conducted.
+After the index phase has been completed, it is possible to replicate the experiments we conducted.
 Similarly to the previous phase, it is required to adjust the `search.properties` configuration file, then execute the desired operation using the `./scripts/search.sh` command.

-We tested different configurations for each of the four main components of the framework (Topics Parser, Rewriter, Searcher and Reranker), which are referred by unique IDs in the remainder of this chapter.
+We tested different configurations for each of the four main components of the framework (Topics Parser, Rewriter, Searcher and Reranker), which are referred to by unique IDs in the remainder of this chapter.
 The configuration parameters that must be set inside the `search.properties` file are given below.
 The list of experiments that we carried out is detailed in the following tables: the first one refers to TREC CAsT 2019, while the second one is for the 2020 edition.
 We also reported the four evaluation metrics used in the paper (Recall with cutoff 100, Mean Reciprocal Rank and Normalized Discounted Cumulative Gain with cutoffs 3 and 10).

-Please note that, for being able to replicate our experiments using the dense retrieval Searcher based on the `BERT` model, it is required to load the whole index to RAM.
-This means that at least 120 GB of RAM are required for TREC CAsT 2019 and 2020 datasets.
+Note that, for being able to replicate our experiments using the dense retrieval Searcher based on the `BERT`model, it is required to load the whole index to RAM.
+This means that at least 100 GB of RAM is required for TREC CAsT 2019 and 2020 datasets.

 - Table of experiments on TREC CAsT 2019: